Determinantal Point Processes for Coresets: Coreset theorems

 \section{Coreset theorems}

-We now detail our main contributions.
-In Sections~\ref{sec:DPP_for_coresets} to~\ref{sec:mDPP}, we present our main theorems providing sufficient conditions on the marginal probabilities (\ie, the diagonal elements of $\ma{K}$) to guarantee the coreset property.
-We will see that, similar to the iid case (theorem~\ref{thm:iid}), the optimal marginal probability should be set proportional to the sensitivity.
-These theorems are valid for any choice of non-diagonal elements of the matrix $\ma{K}$.
-We further discuss in Section~\ref{subsec:variance} how one may take advantage of these additional degrees of freedom to improve the coreset performance over iid sampling.
+We now detail our main theoretical contributions.
+In Section~\ref{sec:mDPP}, we present a coreset theorem for $m$-DPPs providing sufficient conditions on the marginal probabilities $\{\pi_i\}_i$ to guarantee the coreset property.
+We will see that, similar to the iid case (Theorem~\ref{thm:iid}), the optimal marginal probability should be set proportional to the sensitivity.
+A similar result is derived for DPPs in Appendix~\ref{app:DPPs}.
+These theorems are valid for any choice of higher order inclusion probabilities (the conditions are only on the first-order inclusion probabilities $\{\pi_i\}$).
+We further discuss in Section~\ref{subsec:variance} how one may take advantage of these additional degrees of freedom encoding the negative correlations of DPPs to improve the coreset performance over iid sampling.
+Finally, in Section~\ref{sec:rebalancing_theorem}, we show that a particular polynomial projective DPP asymptotically verifes a rebalancing property, thus making them natural candidates for the coreset problem.

-\subsection{Determinantal Point Processes for Coresets}
+\subsection{$m$-Determinantal Point Processes for coresets}